Macros

 </macro>

 The macro texts (display-name, description, label and help-text from config input types) can be provided in multiple languages.
-See Localization of Schemas for details.
+Visit Schema localization for more details.

 Although not strictly required, it is recommended to create a descriptor, as it provides the required details for adding macros through the UI in Content Studio.